By Bill Speros | | 42 mins

 Philadelphia Eagles at Detroit Lions, 1 p.m.
 (FOX)

 In Philly, the Eagles landed WR A.J.
 Brown (via trade from Tennessee) to join WR DeVonta Smith and TE Dallas Goedert.
 Will Jalen Hurts flourish or flounder?
-Take the Lions to cover.
+Take the Lions to cover as one of your NFL week 1 picks for Sunday.
 This also has the markings of a Week 1 game that will be played in opposite land.
 Later in the season, the Eagles would win this one by 2 TDs.

 Pittsburgh Steelers at Cincinnati Bengals, 1 p.m.
 (CBS)